washingtonsteven/swash-world-building/Joyride/Caravans.md

 ---

-("Item" is a weird description for this one)
+("Item" is a weird description/tag for this one)

 \*This group should be similar in function as the W3C or similar.